-The outbreak of coronavirus disease 2019 (COVID-19) is stressful for most people.
+The outbreak of COVID-19 is stressful for most people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Taking care of yourself, your friends, and your family can help you cope with stress.
 Helping others cope with their stress can also make your community stronger.

-It is natural to feel stress, anxiety, grief, and worry during and after a disaster like the COVID-19 pandemic.
+It is natural to feel stress, anxiety, grief, and worry during an ongoing crisis like the COVID-19 pandemic.
 Everyone reacts differently and your own feelings will change over time.
 Notice and accept how you feel.
 Taking care of your emotional health will help you think clearly and react to the urgent needs to protect yourself and your family.
-Self-care during an emergency will help your long-term healing.
+Self-care will help your long-term healing.

 Things you can do to support yourself